fergalhanley/bowrap/README.md

 So if you were importing your module in ES6 using:

 ````
-import myModule from 'my-lib';
+import myLib from 'my-lib';
-myModule.doStuff();
+myLib.doStuff();

 ````

 After being bowrapped your module would also be available for people directly importing your script:

 ````
-var myModule = bowrap().from('my-lib');
-myModule.doStuff();
+myLib.doStuff();

 ````

 ## Note
 For the package name, bowrap uses the name field in package.json in the current project.
-An override for this may be implemented in the future.
+This can be overridden as in the example above.

 ## What actully happened to my code?

 Not that much really.
-Bowrap just wraps your module in a self calling function and provides the import method which is globally avalable.
-Importing your modules in node is unaffected.
+Bowrap just wraps your module in a self calling function and puts the export on the global window object if it exists.